watermint/toolbox/docs/commands/dropbox-team-namespace-list.md

 # dropbox team namespace list

-List all namespaces of the team
+Display all team namespaces including team folders and shared spaces with their configurations

+Enumerates all namespace types in the team including ownership, paths, and access levels.
+Provides comprehensive view of team's folder architecture.
+Use for understanding organizational structure, planning migrations, or auditing folder governance.

 # Security